Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ##### Additional Board Package Files

-In addition to the board package files listed above, the following board packages are included in this repo
+In addition to the board package files listed above, the following untested board packages are included in this repo:

-These have not been tested:

 - `cc13xx-4.9.1.tar.bz2`
 - `cc3200-1.0.3.tar.bz2`